- Guide Map

 The show is about 27 minutes long.

-There is no seating available for the show.
+Except for the Dessert Party, there is no seating available for the show.
 Guests should expect to stand for upwards of 30 minutes, and probably closer to an hour.
 Cast members will ask everyone in the viewing area to stand 45-60 minutes before the show begins.

 There can be significant mist from the fountains.
 Those closest to the water (on the lowest level of the viewing area) will get wet, and depending on the wind direction, might get VERY wet.
 Everyone in the viewing area should expect to feel at least some mist.